 The specific NPK ratio that a plant needs depends on the type of plant and its growth stage.
 For example, young plants typically need more nitrogen than phosphorus, while flowering and fruiting plants typically need more phosphorus than nitrogen.

 It is important to follow the instructions on the fertilizer label carefully to avoid over fertilizing your plants.
 Over fertilizing can damage the roots and burn the leaves and even kill the plant.
+Now you survived the nerdy part of this post go you!!!
+Your plants will thank you for it!

 Remember to follow the instructions on the fertilizer label for the correct application rate and frequency.
 Too much fertilizer can damage your anthurium plant, so it’s always better to err on the side of caution.